 Okemos—Michigan Council for Arts & Cultural Affairs (MCACA) has awarded Michigan Humanities (MH) two grants totaling $140,000.
 These grants will assist with the funding of two programs produced in partnership between MH and MCACA: the Arts & Humanities Touring Program and Poetry Out Loud.

 “We are thrilled to partner with MCACA once again on Poetry Out Loud and the Arts & Humanities Touring Program,” said Shelly Hendrick Kasprzycki, Michigan Humanities President and CEO.
 “This funding allows Michigan Humanities to continue to deliver

 high-quality cultural programming into schools, libraries and museum in communities across the state”.

-The first grant of $80,000 supports the grants offered through the Arts & Humanities Touring Program, which offset the cost of bringing quality performers, musicians, storytellers and humanities presenters into Michigan communities.
-These grants are open to all Michigan nonprofits and must use performers included in the juried Arts & Humanities Touring Directory.
+The first grant of $120,000 supports the grants and services offered through the Arts & Humanities Touring Program, which offsets the cost of bringing quality performers, musicians, storytellers and humanities presenters into Michigan communities.
+These grants are open to all Michigan nonprofits and engage Michigan based artists listed in the juried Arts & Humanities Touring Directory.

 About the Michigan Council for Arts and Cultural Affairs